senlin/so-responsive-content/readme.txt

 == Other Notes ==
 = Usage =

-You can use the SO Responsive Content plugin basically for any Post Type, but it is important to know that the Styles drop down menu is only visible in the Visual Editor.
-Therefore it is important that you don't disable the Visual Editor.
+You can use the SO Responsive Content plugin basically for any Post Type.

-It is possible to use the classes in the Text Editor, you can have a look for yourself which classes you need to be using then.

 Although possible, **I strongly discourage** using the classes with images.
-The reason is that the SO Responsive Content plugin only uses media queries with `display: block;` and `display: none;`.
+The reason is that the SO Responsive Content plugin only uses media queries with `display: block;`, `display: inline-block;` and `display: none;`.
 If you were to add a large image to only show on large screens, a medium image to show on tablets and a small image to show on smart phones, then the person visiting your site using a phone has to download all 3 images, which can have a major impact on the data plan of the visitor!

 To conditionally show images it is much, much better to implement the [MobileDetect script](http://mobiledetect.net) on your site.